 The beautiful thing about Reiki is that it provides the means to manifest exactly that.
 It’s broken down in steps, levels, that if delivered carefully and with attention to our unique ability to merge with the overall process, serves keen self-awareness.
 For this reason Usui didn’t rush it.
 There were no weekend classes to mastery.
 It took time to train the brain and heart to let go and let gather.

-To gain that self-awareness, go back to the teachings of Shoden and re-iterate the hand positions until awareness can be directed to them to generate awakening them with mere thought.
+To gain that self-awareness, go back to the teachings of Shoden and re-iterate the hand positions until awareness can be directed to them, until they can be awakened with mere thought.
 Return to Okuden and integrate the life force of the kotodama and symbols into the form.
 Experience how it feels to unite with them, beyond them.
+If you’re an animistic sort, call in their souls and communicate with them.
+Form a relationship with them.
 Diligent practice of doing so makes it easier to achieve a state of interconnectedness on demand.
 Again, such discipline is true of any mindfulness practice.
 The more it is performed, the more readily the brain seats into trance.
 When this state is accomplished, healing manifests, alone or in grand company.